Elympics/template-run/README.md

 ## How to use it?

-* Launch this project in Unity (version 2021.3.5f1 is recommended).
+* Launch this project in Unity (version 2021.3.33f1 is recommended).
 * To see it in action, run **unmodified** template starting from the *MainMenu* scene using the *Play* button.
 * To start building on the template, switch to [Half Remote development mode](https://docs.elympics.cc/getting-started/run-locally/#half-remote-mode).
 Create a single clone and open *GameplayScene* on both the original and cloned Unity instance.
 You can then test your changes by entering play mode on both at the same time.[^1]
-* :warning: Note that both the *Play* button in the *MainMenu* scene and the *Play again* button after game finishes will try to connect to the server build uploaded by us, which doesn't have your changes applied.
+* :warning: Note that both the *Play* button in the *MainMenu* scene will try to connect to the server build uploaded by us, which doesn't have your changes applied.
 It may result in **different gameplay behaviour than expected**.
-* If you want to **build and release your changes**, you have to register your own game using [Elympics panel](https://panel.elympics.cc/login) and then update existing *GameConfig* available by choosing *Tools -> Elympics -> Manage games in Elympics* from top bar menu in Unity.
-See our [tutorial](https://docs.elympics.cc/getting-started/add-elympics/) for more details.
+* If you want to **build and release your changes**, you have to register your own game using [Elympics console](https://console.elympics.ai/login) and then update existing *GameConfig* available by choosing *Tools -> Elympics -> Manage games in Elympics* from top bar menu in Unity.
+See our [tutorial](https://docs.elympics.ai/gameplay/add-elympics) for more details.
-* :warning: For your online build to **work properly** you also have to configure additional settings using [Elympics panel](https://panel.elympics.cc/login) or our [command-line client (CLI)](https://docs.elympics.cc/cli/):
+* :warning: For your online build to **work properly** you also have to configure additional settings using [Elympics console](https://console.elympics.ai/login) or our [command-line client (CLI)](https://docs.elympics.ai/deploy/advanced/cli/introduction):
   * Add queue named "Solo" for one player only.
 Otherwise your client build **won't connect** to your server build.
-  * Enable [External Game Backend](https://docs.elympics.cc/guide/external-game-backend/) providing the following address[^2]: https://os-templaterun-api.elympics.cc/api/v1
-* :warning: Finally, don't forget to [upload](https://docs.elympics.cc/getting-started/upload-builds/) your server build.
+* :warning: Finally, don't forget to [upload](https://docs.elympics.ai/gameplay/run-online) your server build.
 You have to reupload your server build every time you change version number in your client build.
-* You can now test your game using *MainMenu* with *Play* and *Play again* buttons working correctly :tada:
+* You can now test your game using *MainMenu* with *Play* button working correctly :tada:

 [^1]: Optionally, you can use editor-only *half remote* buttons in the *MainMenu* instead - *host* on the original editor instance and *play* on the clone.
-[^2]: This is only a simple backend hosted for this template.
-Please note that it is not a product we actively support or adjust to our clients needs.
-By using it in your game you understand that there is no way of modifying certain parameters, like current leaderboards time scope.
-Also please note that even though it's used for multiple games, nickname uniqueness is still ensured even between them.
-If you don't want to use our External Game Backend, be sure to remove login panel flow by providing any non-empty nickname in the *UserData* class.
-Change *LeaderboardsDisplayer* script not to request leaderboard properties - add them manually and rememeber to request leaderboard values directly instead.
-It is also recommended to modify the way of providing seed in [`WaitingServerHandler.InitializeRandomnessSeed()`](https://github.com/Elympics/template-run/blob/main/TemplateRun/Assets/Scripts/WaitingServerHandler.cs#L49) to omit checking and keep only the server side seed randomization.
-Alternatively, you can implement your own External Game Backend making sure it is compatible with our API and the game.

 ## Features

+- Integrated `AsyncGameSample`
-- Live time leaderboards
+- Live time leaderboards & tournaments integration
 - Full game loop from initializing the game and ensuring player connection, through core gameplay, to the finalization and saving score
 - Synchronized randomization and map generation
 - Refined jumping
 - Simple pickups
 - Animations, visual and sound effects synchronization
-- Playing again from the gameplay scene